CHAPTER B:

 The Humanitarian Country Team

-An HCT is set up at the outset of a humanitarian crisis to bring together operationally relevant actors in a humanitarian response.
-This will include country directors (or equivalent) of relevant UN agencies, NGOs and the Red Cross/Red Crescent Movement.
-The HCT is chaired by the RC (or HC, if designated) and is the highest-level international humanitarian body in the country.
-It is primarily responsible for strategic decision-making, and to facilitate the centrality of protection and adequate, efficient and needs-based response and preparedness.
-To enable effective and representative decision-making, HCT membership should be inclusive of a range of relevant stakeholders, including representatives from women-led organizations.
+A HCT is set up at the outset of a humanitarian crisis to bring together operationally relevant actors in a humanitarian response.
+This will include the country directors (or equivalent) of relevant UN agencies, NGOs (national and international) and the Red Cross/Red Crescent Movement.

-HCT checklist for RCs and HCs
+HCT checklist for HCs:

 1. At the outset, ensure HCT members understand the rationale for shifting to a humanitarian response and what this entails in terms of the pace of response, new coordination mechanisms, expertise and adherence to humanitarian principles.
-To facilitate this shift, seek OCHA support to draft key messages for the HCT.
+To facilitate this shift, seek OCHA’s support to draft key messages for the HCT.

-3. Ensure inclusive national and international NGO representation in the HCT by supporting NGOs to implement transparent selection processes.
+3. Ensure national and international NGO representation in the HCT by supporting NGOs to implement transparent selection processes.

 6. Ensure the HCT develops an annual workplan that addresses the centrality of protection and has been committed to by HCT members.